marionlamoureux/iceberg_lab/README.md

 Step 2: indicate the url to the git repo: `https://github.com/marionlamoureux/iceberg_lab` and indicate the branch`main`.

-Step 3: point to the pre-created folder named after your username following the naming convention `SSB-Iceberg-Demo-user<xx>`
+Step 3: point to the pre-created folder named after your username following the naming convention `SSB-Iceberg-Demo-user<xx>`.

 ![ALLfoldersforSSB.png](./images/ALLfoldersforSSB.png)

 Click `Import`